bullethole1/Runturen_examensarbete/README.md

 3. Navigate to the folder in the project that says providers and then open the flickr.ts file.
 Paste the url link in the getApiUrl variable.
 Now you should be able to view the gallery page in the application.

-4.
-The phone device must have at least iOS 8 installed, the minimum iOS version supported as of Cordova 4.0.0.
+4.The phone device must have at least iOS 8 installed, the minimum iOS version supported as of Cordova 4.0.0.
 Supported devices include iPhone 4S, iPhone 5, iPhone 5C, iPhone 5S, iPhone 6, iPhone 6 Plus, iPhone 6S, iPhone 6S Plus, iPhone SE, iPad 2, iPad 3, iPad 4, iPad Air, iPad Air 2, iPad Pro, iPad Mini, iPad Mini 2, iPad Mini 3, iPod Touch 5th gen and iPod Touch 6th gen or later.

-5.
-The Andriod version that works is 4.1 - 7.1.1.
+5.The Andriod version that works is 4.1 - 7.1.1.

 Payment details.
 In the checkout page you are required to add credit card details.